zoobab/helm_file_repo/README.md

 # Helm plugin for file://

-This plugin adds basic support for local repositories to helm.
+This plugin adds support for local repositories to helm with the file:/// instead of url.

 Example:
 ```